dezly-macauley/unapologetically-dezly/data-engineering/postgresql_setup_guide_using_psql.md

 The `-s` stands for echo (This will display the commands that are being executed during the import)

+Note: This command should be run from your regular shell, and NOT the postgres interactive shell:
 ```
 psql -U "dezly-macauley" -d "demo" -f ./mp_demo_data -e
 ```